ScamSleuth/ScamSleuth-Resource-Center/bitvavo +31202262079/README.md

 * **Reported** phone number **+31 20 226 2079** to **A1 Internet B.V.** for abuse.
 * **Reported** number **+31 20 722 3816** to **X2Com B.V.**
-* **Meld Misdaad Anoniem** the scam has been reported to Meld Misdaad Anoniem due to it's persistence and scale
+* **Meld Misdaad Anoniem** the scam has been reported to Meld Misdaad Anoniem due to it's persistence and scale.

 ---